CagatayAkkas/Chainlink-VRF-Random-Number-Generator-Upwork/README.md

 # Random Number Generator DApp

 This project is a simple decentralized application (DApp) that generates a random number using Chainlink's VRF (Verifiable Random Function) service.
 The user can input a maximum value, and the DApp will generate a random number within that range and display it on the screen.
 Additionally, the transaction details are available on Etherscan for verification.
+And the user can see the releated link on the screen after getting the random number.

 ## Quickstart